router-resources/Ping-Pong/README.md

 3. **IGateway.sol**

 The "ICrossTalkApplication.sol", "Utils.sol" and "IGateway.sol" contracts are imported from the "evm-gateway-contract/contracts" The "PingPong" contract implements the "ICrossTalkApplication" contract by inheriting from it.
 This means that the "PingPong" contract must have all the functions and variables defined in the "ICrossTalkApplication" contract.
-By importing and implementing these contracts, the "CrossChat" contract will have access to their functionality and will be compatible with other contracts that follow the same standards.
+By importing and implementing these contracts, the "PingPong" contract will have access to their functionality and will be compatible with other contracts that follow the same standards.

 ```sh
 //SPDX-License-Identifier: UNLICENSED